jbemmel/srl-frr-agent/README.md

 FRR supports BGP unnumbered ([RFC5549](https://datatracker.ietf.org/doc/html/rfc5549)).
 The idea is to limit the use of statically assigned addresses to just an IPv4 router ID on a loopback interface, combined with auto-assigned (SLAAC) link-local IPv6 addresses on interfaces.
 Peer AS numbers are automatically discovered, and BGP extended next-hop encoding is used to advertise IPv4 routes with an IPv6 next hop.

-FRR by default puts its routes in the Linux kernel, and it is possible to listen for Netlink events to receive changes (see sample Python code).
+FRR by default puts its routes in the Linux kernel, and it is possible to listen for Netlink events to receive changes (see [Python code](https://github.com/jbemmel/srl-frr-agent/blob/main/src/frr-agent/srl-frr-agent.py#L346)).
 Using the 'zebra' protocol, 'ip neighbor' shows how a custom static ARP entry for '169.254.0.1' gets inserted to resolve the (dummy) IPv4 next hop:
 ```
 [root@leaf1 frr]# ip neig